 by Dr. Amy Sullivan, DPT, OCS

 Everybody tries to start off the new year with better habits, including eating healthier and starting a new exercise routine, but why wait until the New Year to start your resolution?
-Holiday eats and sweets are always tough to pass up and it can be easy to say you'll just start your diet after the holidays, but don’t let those sweets take over.
+Holiday treats and sweets are always tough to pass up and it can be easy to say you'll just start your diet after the holidays, but don’t let those sweets take over.
 Here are some of my tips on staying fit around the holidays while still enjoying the occasional treat.

 Make sure your plate has at least three colors.
 Veggies will fill you up with way fewer calories than those starches.
 That doesn’t mean you can’t enjoy the occasional starch, just be sure to limit yourself and focus on those greens!

-Try to avoid having more than one dessert by checking out all the deserts and picking your favorite.
+Try to avoid having more than one dessert by checking out all the desserts and picking your favorite.
 Instead of eating the biggest piece of cake you can find, go for a small one, you can share it with a friend while still satisfying your sweet tooth.

 Don’t forget to make time for exercise.
 Try to set aside at least 30 minutes per day to move, whether that’s an intense workout or a walk around the block.
 Not a fan of the winter?
 Think about taking up some new outdoor hobbies including snowshoeing, snowboarding, and cross-country skiing.
 These are ways to burn calories while having fun and enjoying the changing seasons!